sonic-net/SONiC/doc/flow_counters/routes_flow_counters.md

 ##### Route Orch

-Two new cache shall be added to Route Orch as data members:
+A ew cache shall be added to Route Orch as data members:

 - Cache for those routes which match the prefix pattern and are bound to counters (Bound Cache).
-- Cache for those routes which match the prefix pattern and are not bound to counters (UnBound Cache).

 Route Orch shall be extended to handle following cases: